Ovarian Cancer

 And as measured yesterday, again it, the haemoglobin wasn't terribly low.
 The first time we were actually on holiday and I don't know how I somehow got around.
 My husband didn't want me to go to clinic because he didn't want the holiday to be cancelled, but when I got back the oncologist took one look at me and he said 'You look awfully pale'.
 It got down to 6.5 whereas a normal reading is 10 plus, and I sort of felt peculiar and I thought 'Well maybe this is how it's going to be from now on in' not realising that it was, you know, acute anaemia.

-A couple of women we talked to developed pleural effusions (a build-up of fluid around the lungs), which causes breathlessness and chest pain.
-This was initially treated by draining the fluid through a small tube attached to a syringe.
-When the problem recurred, a drug that sticks together the membranes lining the cavity was injected via the drainage tube, so preventing fluid from building up there.
-One of the women needed this done on her other lung too, and also, unusually, fluid draining from the cavity around the heart (pericardial effusion).
-Unfortunately that caused her heart to stop, but it was soon restarted.
+If the same problem recurred, a drug that sticks the membranes lining the cavity together was injected via a drainage tube to prevent fluid from building up there.
+One of the women needed this done on both lungs and, also, unusually, to drain fluid from the cavity around the heart (pericardial effusion).
+Unfortunately, the treatment caused her heart to stop, but it was soon restarted.

 Describes the treatment she had for pleural effusions that made her breathless.